-All of the information that I have been able to gather suggests that all Hudson H9 barrels were oversized.
+All of the information I have gathered suggests that all Hudson H9 handgun barrels were oversized.

-All these problems along with some poor business decisions like revealing the Hudson H9A (The aluminum frame version) before the steel-framed H9 was even available in stores led to Hudson's demise.
+All these problems and some poor business decisions like revealing the Hudson H9A (The aluminum frame version) before the steel-framed Hudson H9 Pistol was even available in stores led to Hudson’s demise.

-While we should have seen the signs that Hudson was a paper tiger when they downgraded their SHOT booth from the larger main floor booth to the basement the following year or the fact that the pistols took nearly 10 months to hit retailer shelves.
-In fact, Hudson was so cash strapped at this point they sent out the very first one to come off the line, serial number 1,000.
+While we should have seen the signs that Hudson was a paper tiger when they downgraded their SHOT booth from the larger main floor booth to the basement the following year or the fact that the pistols took nearly ten months to hit retailer shelves.
+In fact, Hudson was so cash-strapped at this point they sent out the very first one to come off the line, serial number 1,000.

-Hudson had flat out no-showed to SHOT as well as pulled out of Industry Day at the Range without telling anyone, nothing short of a shock.
+Hudson had flat out no-showed to SHOT and pulled out of Industry Day at the Range without telling anyone, nothing short of a shock.
 Hudson was sued, closed their doors, and declared bankruptcy shortly after the show leaving owners of the H9 in a bind.
 More on this in a bit.

 The Hudson H9 Features

 The Hudson H9 was a large departure from the traditional designs on the market.
-Hudson took characteristics of the well-loved 1911 design and melded it with a striker-fired design in hopes of appealing to the traditional 1911 customer as well as those looking for a more modern striker-fired design.
+Hudson took characteristics of the well-loved 1911 design and melded it with a striker-fired design in hopes of appealing to the traditional 1911 customer and those looking for a more modern striker-fired design.

 By all accounts, had the pistol been reliable and Hudson hadn’t shot themself in the foot, it should have been a hit.

-While the takedown lever looks great, it was a pain in the butt to use on my example.
-In order to pop it out, you were forced to stab at it with the corner of a magazine or something else non-marring.
-Once the lever was protruding from the frame enough to rotate 90-degrees the slide would come off the front once the sear releases the striker similar to most striker-fired pistols.
+While the takedown lever looks great, it was a pain in the butt to use in my example.
+To pop it out, you were forced to stab at it with the corner of a magazine or something else non-marring.
+Once the lever was protruding from the frame enough to rotate 90 degrees, the slide would come off the front once the sear released the striker, similar to most striker-fired pistols.

-While it sounds straightforward, I had significant issues getting the takedown lever to reliably pop out enough to rotate.
-Frankly, I would have welcomed a more traditional non-recessed takedown lever like a Smith & Wesson M&P, SIG P320, or even the FN 509.
+While it sounds straightforward, I had significant issues getting the takedown lever to pop out enough to rotate reliably.
+I would have welcomed a more traditional non-recessed takedown lever like a Smith & Wesson M&P, SIG P320, or even the FN 509.

 1911 Style Trigger & Controls